cuikp/AvRichTextBox/README.md

 **[ver 1.9.6] 2026/08/23**
 Fix to multi-paragraph copy/paste
 Can copy/paste full tables
-Can add new Paragraph in Table Cell
+Can add new `Paragraph` in Table Cell using keyboard (`Enter` key)

 **[ver 1.9.7] 2026/08/27**
 Fixes for certain multi-paragraph copy/paste cases

 **[ver 1.9.8] 2026/08/28**
 Fixes for certain LineBreak cut/paste cases.
-Pasting Image adds new paragraph at end.
+Pasting Image adds new paragraph at end instead of caret sitting at right of image.

 **[ver 1.9.9] 2026/08/29**
-Fixed rtf table cell horizontal merge
+Fixed rtf table cell horizontal merge borders